kristopolous/2019-november-novel/ch2.md

 Games that have staying power and have been cloned dozens of times usually can be broken up into a madlibs form: "It's a ______ (gerund) game".
 They usually have somewhere between 1-3 of these gerunds.
 Let me give you an example: "It's a running game", "It's a jumping game", "It's a running and jumping game".
 Lightgun arcade games are "aiming and shooting", tetris is a "packing and organizing" etc.

-Using this framework opens up many possibilities to games which have yet to exist or which may already exist but one doesn't see as a game.
+Using this framework opens up many possibilities to games which have yet to exist or which may already exist but aren't seen as a game.
 For instance, what would a "voting" video game look like?
-That's called reddit, totally exists.
+That's called reddit, it totally already exists - even has a point system and leaderboard.

 After going through a list of gerunds today, and trying to play on the absurdity thesis, here's a few subversive we came up with: